kriess/dr-min-v3/README.md

 127.0.0.1 	dev.drcarolinemin.com
 ```

+Viewing the dev environment on dev.drcarolinemin.com will allow the Google reCAPTCHA and Maps code to work properly.
 Start the development server.
 The default port of 3000 is changed in `package.json` with
 this: `"dev": "nuxt dev --port=8080",`.